Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 ### Abstract

-This proposal focuses on an upgrade to the Verax protocol, aligning with the governance principles of transparency, inclusivity, and fairness.
+This proposal focuses on an upgrade to the Verax protocol, aligning with the governance principles of transparency, inclusivity and fairness.
 As the Verax governance documentation specifies, the upgrade proposal process is designed to enhance the Verax ecosystem and follows established timelines.

 ### Proposal Summary